achamess/Collaborative-Pain-Research-Effort/v8v26ftn6q.md

 ### Question 2: How are the cells in the pain system connected?

-### Question 3: What is the function of each defined cell type
+### Question 3: What is the function of each pain-re